 An experimental, student or faculty initiated course on a topic not covered in detail in the regular curriculum.
 Students of demonstrated academic ability and maturity may initiate a course on a topic of their choice provided that they have secured a faculty sponsor in advance who will act as an advisor for and participant in the course.
 Student-initiated courses require the submission of an acceptable proposal prior to registration.
 Recent PSYC 390 topics have included: Anxiety Disorders, Psychology of Prejudice, and Science and the Self.
 Prerequisites: PSYC 156 or PSYC 157 and permission of the instructor.
 May be repeated.

 An examination of the experience of women from various psychological perspectives.
 Topics include the biological, social, interpersonal, and cognitive factors involved in gender identity, gender roles, and gender differences.
 Students reflect on and discuss the material from an objective and analytical point of view in addition to a personal point of view reflecting personal values and experience.
-Prerequisites: junior standing, PSYC 223 or permission of the instructor.
+Prerequisites: Junior standing, PSYC 201 or 223 or permission of the instructor.

 This course will cover many aspects of the psychology of violence.
 Students will read classic and modern psychological journal articles, paired with memoirs and films, in order to better understand the processes that contribute to, or reduce, violence from the individual to the larger scale.
 Prerequisite: PSYC 337 and junior or senior standing or permission of instructor.